 Jalapeño Ranch

-- Add all the ranch ingredients to a blender or food processor.
-Pulse until smooth.
-Store in the fridge until ready to serve.
+- Add all of the ranch ingredients to a blender or food processor and blend until smooth.
+Store in the refrigerator until ready to serve.

 Cilantro Lime Rice

-- Bring chicken broth to a boil over medium-high heat.
-Stir in the butter and the rinsed rice.
-Return to a boil.
-Reduce heat to low and cover.
+- Bring the chicken broth to a boil over medium-high heat.
+Stir in the butter and rinsed rice and return to a boil.
+Reduce the heat to low and cover.

-- Simmer for 20 minutes or until rice is tender.
-Don't take the lid off during this time.
-No touchy touchy.
+- Simmer for about 20 minutes, or until the rice is tender.
+Keep the lid on the entire time — no peeking.

-- To finish the rice, simply stir in the zest and juice of the lime and cilantro.
-Taste for salt and pepper and add some if you would like.
+- To finish the rice, stir in the lime zest, lime juice, and cilantro.
+Taste and season with salt and pepper as needed.

 Ground Beef